 - phone Council on 07 3403 8888

-Wireless internet access is provided to library members in all Council libraries during opening hours.
+Wireless internet access is available to library members in all Council libraries during opening hours.

-You don't need to make a booking to use the internet if you bring your wireless enabled laptop to the library.
+You do not need a booking to use the internet if you bring your wireless enabled laptop to the library.

 For more information, visit the eLibCat library catalogue.

 You can attend a range of computer and device training courses at Council libraries free of charge.
-For times and locations of these courses, ask library staff or check the library events calendar and search for events by library.
+For times and locations of these courses, ask library staff.
+Alternatively check the library events calendar and search for events by library.

-The learning lounges are free and allow for longer computer and online access.
-It is meant to be used for specific learning or research needs, rather than general internet or email.
-The facility can be used by library members individually or in groups.
+The learning lounge is free and allows for longer computer and online access.
+This area is for specific learning or research needs, rather than general internet or email.
+The facility is available for library members to use individually or in groups.